Cube-House/DuolingoAccountManager/README.md

 > - **Don't make this to your own tool**
 > - **Dont share your TOKEN to anyone**
 > - Don't forget to star ⭐ this repository
-Here, you can connect with our team and other users, get help, and stay updated on our latest developments.
+Here, you can connect with our team and other users, get help, and stay updated on our latest developments and good man.
 ## Introduction

 Welcome to our cutting-edge token-based account management system.
 This solution offers a modern, secure approach to user authentication, eliminating traditional passwords and enhancing security.
 With a sleek, intuitive graphical user interface, our system provides an excellent user experience.